Who is Jason Byron Lee?

 I also created classic fine art portraits for a select and highly limited number of clients per year, I can create my images in both digital and film formats.

 My images have been published in print magazines in over 80 countries and hold numerous regional and national awards for my imaging.
 I photographed weddings all over the U.S.A. from California to as far east as Tennessee for over 20 years.
 I also specialize in historic photo restoration and have done work for many local museums and historical archives.
 And specialize in doing artwork and reprinting of old color and B&W photos.
 I also taught advanced photography classes for the Placer School for Adults in Auburn, Ca. for over ten years.

 My family history in the photographic industry

-Our studio opened in 1897 as the W.E.
+Lee Photo opened in 1897 as the W.E.
 Banbrock photography studio.
 In 1945 it was purchased by my grandfather Howard Gibson Lee and renamed “Lee of Auburn Photography” and operated as a full camera store, photo lab, and photographic studio.
-In 1970 it was purchased by my father Byron Gibson Lee, and in January 2004 My wife and I purchased the business and shortened the name to “Lee Photo” And on November 1st 2012 we sadly closed our brick and mortar location in downtown Auburn due to economic downturns and dramatic changes in the retail industry.
+In 1970 it was purchased by my father Byron Gibson Lee, and in January 2004 My wife and I purchased the business and shortened the name to “Lee Photo” And on November 1st, 2012, we sadly closed our brick-and-mortar location in downtown Auburn due to economic downturns and dramatic changes in the retail industry.
 I’m very proud of the history of Lee Photo, and I still own W.E.
 Banbrocks original camera that he used in his studio over a century ago.
-Currently I'm a Full-Time employee of E.V.
-Cain Middle School as a Librarian / PARA Educator and most of my photographic works currently revolve around Landscape images and my own Fine Art pursuits, and the occasional commissioned work.
+Currently I'm a Full-Time employee of Auburn Union School District as a Computer Support Tech. and Education Application Administrator.
+Most of my photographic works currently revolve around Landscape images and my own Fine Art pursuits, and the occasional commissioned work.